MULTI-ON/cookbook/examples/task_scheduler/README.md

 # Introduction
-MultiOn Task Scheduler Desktop App
+**MultiOn Task Scheduler Desktop App**

-- You can add and schedule repetitive tasks that MultiOn will automatically execute in on your behalf everyday 🔥🚀
+You can add and schedule repetitive tasks that MultiOn will automatically execute in on your behalf everyday 🔥🚀

+# Installation
+1. `pip install -r requirements.txt`
+2. `python scheduler_application.py`

 # Contributing
 Contributions to the examples are encouraged.
 Please follow the contribution guidelines.